Cueva de las Manos, Río Pinturas (Argentina)

 Cueva de las Manos takes its name (Cave of the Hands) from the stenciled outlines of human hands in the cave but there are also many depictions of animals, such as guanacos (Lama guanicoe), still commonly found in the region.
 In addition, there are hunting scenes that depict animals and human figures interacting in a dynamic and naturalistic manner.

-The entrance to the Cueva is screened by a rock wall covered by many hand stencils.
-Within the rock shelter itself there are five concentrations of rock art, later figures and motifs often superimposed upon those from earlier periods.
+The entrance to the Cueva de las Manos is screened by a rock wall covered by many hand stencils.
+Within the rock shelter itself, there are five concentrations of rock art, later figures and motifs often superimposed upon those from earlier periods.

 The paintings were executed with natural mineral pigments – iron oxides (red and purple), kaolin (white), natrojarosite (yellow), and manganese oxide (black) – ground and mixed with some form of binder.

-The Cueva is considered by the international scientific community to be one of the most important sites of the earliest hunter-gatherer groups in South America during Early Holocene that still maintains a good state of preservation and has a singular environment formation, unique at Santa Cruz province.
+Cueva de las Manos is considered by the international scientific community to be one of the most important sites of the earliest hunter-gatherer groups in South America during the Early Holocene that still maintains a good state of preservation.